wangyiqiu/dbscan-python/README.md

 * Install it using PyPI: ``pip3 install --user dbscan`` (you can find the wheels [here](https://pypi.org/project/dbscan/#files)).
 * To build from scratch for testing: ``pip3 install -e .`` from the project root directory.

 An example for using the Python module is provided in ``example.py``.
-If the dependencies above are installed, simply run ``python3 example.py`` from the root directory to reproduce the plots above.
+It generates the clustering example above.

 #### Python API